toddbranch/ECE382/labs/lab5/index.md

 Answers to these activities should be posted to GitHub.

+#### Connecting the IR sensor
+Insert the IR receiver module into the protoboard.
+Use M/F wires to connect your protoboard to your MSP430.
+Use a regular wire to connect your signal and ground to the logic analyzer.

+When you are looking at the sensor ball on your IR receiver module, the pin on the left is your signal pin; the pin in the middle is your ground pin; and the pin on the right is your Vcc.

+On your MSP430, connect the signal pin to XIN/P2.6 on J2, the ground pin to the GND pin on J6, and the Vcc pin to Vcc on J6.

 #### Timer Counts
 Build a project around test5.c and then download it onto your LaunchPad.
 Make sure to open the variables tab (View -> Variables).
 I also like to clear memory from the Memory Browser tab (View -> Memory Browser), Fill Memory from 0x200 to 0x400 with 0's.
 Run the program and then press a button on a remote.
 Then pause the program and look at the variables.
 You should see something like the following. <br>
 ![array screen shot](arrayScreenShot.gif)